-Refrigerant Recovery And Recycling R1234yf - If Equipped
+Refrigerant Recovery And Recycling HFO 1234yf

-R-1234yf Air Conditioning Refrigerant is a hydrofluoolefine HFO that is endorsed by the Environmental Protection Agency and is an ozone-saving product with a low GWP (Global Warming Potential).
-However, the manufacturer recommends that air conditioning service be performed by authorized dealer or other service facilities using recovery and recycling equipment.
+HFO 1234yf Air Conditioning Refrigerant is a hydrofluoolefine HFO that is endorsed by the Environmental Protection Agency and is an ozone-saving product.
+The manufacturer recommends that air conditioning service be performed by authorized dealer using recovery and recycling equipment.

-NOTE: Use only manufacturer approved A/C system PAG compressor oil and refrigerants.
+NOTE: Use only manufacturer approved A/C system PAG compressor oil, and refrigerants.